TemboPlus-Frontend/frontend-core-js/docs/bank.md

 3. When working with data of uncertain origin, use the `Bank.is()` type guard to safely check and type the data.

 4. For validating user input, use `isValidBankName()` or `isValidSwiftCode()` before attempting to use the value.

+5. Do not attempt to create Bank instances directly with the constructor - it is protected and will throw an error.
+Always use static methods and properties.

 ## Examples